sachinsu/sachinsu.github.io/work_journal/journal2021.md

     - INFO Level is for business while DEBUG is for developers
     - Log INFO after the operation is over and not before
     - Distinguish between WARNING (Typically can be retried) and error

+## 2021-oct-7 Thu

+- Worldly Wisdom
+    - Well known companies have advantage of scale or informational advantage
+    - Well known companies also have social proof.
+    - The greatest defect of scale is that as you get big, you get the bureaucracy and with bureaucracy comes the territoriality.
+        - they also tend to be corrupt. they are too slow to make any decisions.
+        - folks typically respond to these issues by
+            - creating little decentralized units, fancy motivation and training programs.
+    - life is everlasting battle between two forces - to get advantages of scale on one side and tendency to get lethargic bureaucracy
+    - The concept of chain store is fascinating as it gices huge purchasing power, thus lowering merchandise costs.
+It allows experimentation and as a result specialization.
+    - Capitalism is a pretty brutal place.
+    - The great lesson in microeconomics is to discriminate between when technology is going to help you and when its going to kill you.
+    - Productivity gains in commodity business typically benefit buyers than owners
+    - when technology moves too fast it causes competitive destruction
+    - every person has circle of competence and its hard to advance that circle
+    - if you play games where other peopl ehave the aptitudes and you don't then you are going to lose.
+    - people can rise quite high in life by slowly developing circle of competence.
+    - Its not given to human beings to have such talent that they can just know everything about everything all the time.
+    - The wise ones bet heavily when the world offers them that opportunity.
+    - the way to win is to work,work,work....and hope to have few insights
+    - Winner has to bet selectively.
+    - getting the incentives right is a very, very important lesson
+    - Classic ben graham concept got the world wised up and those real obvious bargains disappeared.
+    - Most investment managers are in a game where the clients expects them to know a lot about lot of things.
+    - it makes sense to load up on the very few good insights you have instead of pretending to know everyting about everything all the time
+    - over the long term, its hard for a stock to earn a much better return than the business which underlies it earns
+    - anytime anybody offers you anything with a big commission and 200 page prospeturs, dont buy it
+    - nothing is automatic and easy
+    - Important to remain on the edge of improvements.

+- Tech#Large file I/o
+    - C# has a class MemoryMappedFile.
+A memory-mapped file contains the contents of a file in virtual memory.
+This mapping between a file and memory space enables an application, including multiple processes, to modify the file by reading and writing directly to the memory.
+This could be useful when dealing with large files.
+Often preferred over buffers as buffering is difficult to get right.

+- Tech#Garbage collection
+    - The rule-of-thumb for allocations is that they should either die in the first generation (Gen0) or live forever in the last (Gen2).

+- Tech#Peformance rules
+    - Avoid LINQ.
+LINQ is great in application code, but rarely belongs on a hot path in library/framework code.
+LINQ is difficult for the JIT to optimize (IEnumerable<T>...) and tends to be allocation-happy.
+    - Use concrete types instead of interfaces or abstract types.
+This was mentioned above in the context of inlining, but this has other benefits.
+Perhaps the most common being that if you are iterating over a List<T>, it's best to not cast that list to IEnumerable<T> first (eg, by using LINQ or passing it to a method as an IEnumerable<T> parameter).
+The reason for this is that enumerating over a list using foreach uses a non-allocating List<T>.Enumerator struct, but when it's cast to IEnumerable<T>, that struct must be boxed to IEnumerator<T> for foreach.
+    - Mark classes as sealed by default.
+When a class/method is marked as sealed, RyuJIT can take that into account and is likely able to inline a method call.
+    - Mark override methods as sealed if possible.
+    - Pass Struct by ref to minimize on-stack copies